use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 :::Note
-These changes depend on the [`60310de`](https://github.com/paritytech/polkadot-sdk/commit/60310de7d6402b6e44624aaa9b5db2dd848545e7) commit of the `pallet-contracts`.
+These changes depend on the [`60310de`](https://github.com/paritytech/polkadot-sdk/commit/60310de7d6402b6e44624aaa9b5db2dd848545e7) commit of `pallet-contracts`.
 :::

-If you are developing a contract for the older version of the `pallet-contract` that uses the old `Weight` API, you can still use the legacy call builder:
+If you are developing a contract for an older version of `pallet-contracts` that uses the old `Weight` API, you can still use the legacy call builder by first calling `call_v1`:
 ```rust
 call_builder
   .call_v1()